Promoting Mental Health Means Promoting the Best of Ourselves

 PHAC defines positive mental health as "the capacity of each and all of us to feel, think, act in ways that enhance our ability to enjoy life and deal with the challenges we face.
-It is a positive sense of emotional and spiritual well-being that respects the importance of culture, equity, social justice, interconnections and personal dignity" for Canadians in collaboration with key mental health partners and stakeholders such as other federal, provincial and territorial counterparts, the Mental Health Commission of Canada and other mental health organizations, researchers, educators/academia.
+It is a positive sense of emotional and spiritual well-being that respects the importance of culture, equity, social justice, interconnections and personal dignity".
+PHAC strives to promote the mental health of Canadians in collaboration with key mental health partners and stakeholders such as other federal, provincial and territorial counterparts, the Mental Health Commission of Canada and other mental health organizations, researchers, educators/academia.

 The goal of the program is to enable key mental health stakeholders and partners to develop and deliver policies and programs which address positive mental health and the underlying conditions of poor mental health, such as poverty, homelessness and unemployment.
 Programs which promote positive mental health have been found to reduce the risks of mental illness and related disorders.
 The program, which is part of the Integrated Strategy on Healthy Living and Chronic Disease (2007), is the only federal program with a focus on the promotion of positive mental health for Canadians.